ltw-webdev-1/curriculum/dinosaur-designs.md

 steps:
   - title: "Set up project"
     before: |
       After cloning the repository to your computer you should have some starter images.
+And a file named `content.txt` that contains all the text content so you can copy and paste.

       **Drag the `dinosaur-designs` folder to Atom and make an HTML file & a CSS file.**
     folders:
       - label: "dinosaur-designs"
         type: folder
+      - label: "content.txt"
+        indent: 1
+        fade: true
       - label: "index.html"
         indent: 1
       - label: "css"